Were you aware The Adelaide Repertory Theatre is the oldest continuous surviving amateur theatre company in the Southern Hemisphere?

 An Adelaide Rep Portrait

-From humble beginnings in piano teacher/composer Bryceson Treharne’s classroom in the Elder Conservatorium, North Terrace, Adelaide, the organization now known as The Adelaide Repertory Theatre (The Rep as it is now affectionately known) began in 1908.
+From humble beginnings in piano teacher/composer Bryceson Treharne’s classroom in the Elder Conservatorium, North Terrace, Adelaide, the organization now known as The Adelaide Repertory Theatre (affectionately now known as The Rep) began in 1908.
 Treharne’s students met to read and discuss plays, and to learn of the exciting European modern drama movements of the day.
 After six months, they decided to stage W.B.
 Yeats’ Land of Heart’s Desire and George Bernard Shaw’s A Man of Destiny in the North Hall at the Elder Conservatorium, calling their fledgling company The Adelaide Literary Theatre, a name which was to remain for six years.
 Interest and curiosity from most of the audience inspired the class to stage further productions.
 Experienced outsiders gave assistance – curtains were added and candles and acetylene lights assisted by reflectors made very passable footlights.
 The season was a crowd pleaser and more of Adelaide’s amateur players came to join the group.
 Residents of Adelaide, realising the value of the project, offered to pay subscriptions to see more plays.
 A committee was formed.

 During 1909 and the following year, performances moved between Walkerville and Unley Town Halls.
 Over five hundred subscribers each paid five shillings per year for two tickets to each of the year’s productions.
 Sixpence was the price of a programme.
 All seats were one price and it was ‘first in, best dressed’.
-Here no “Premium Reserve”.
-Everyone was equal and neither money nor social position could buy a better seat.
-Late-comers were left standing in the street, so strict were the rules for a prompt ‘curtain up’ – something that has been lost today after some half-hearted, short-lived attempts at punctuality when the Festival Theatre opened in 1973!
+There were no reserved seats, everyone was equal and neither money nor social position could buy a better seat.
+Late-comers were left standing in the street, so strict were the rules for a prompt ‘curtain up’

 Realising the company was in competent hands, Bryceson Treharne returned to Paris.
 The company prospered, and at the beginning of 1914, changed its name to The Adelaide Repertory Theatre.
-The change was effected, regrettably in the view of its first Board Chairman, Ronald Finlayson.
+Its first Board Chairman, Ronald Finlayson thought the change was regrettable.
 He wrote: “It seems a pity to exchange an expressive title for one which, without explanation, is obscure.
-Yet, ‘Repertory’ is so firmly fixed as the adjective of a movement in the theatre, that it is best to fall quietly into line: ‘Communis error, facit jus’” [The common error passes current as right] (The Sunday Mail, 21 February 1914).
+Yet, ‘Repertory’ is so firmly fixed as the adjective of a movement in the theatre, that it is best to fall quietly into line” (The Sunday Mail, 21 February 1914).

 Every six weeks a new play was presented, but the First World War and a drought took their toll on both subscribers and players.
 “Love had refused to allow it to die”, said Muriel Craigie, secretary at the time.
 This sentiment has followed the theatre to this day.

 In 1917, an orchestra was hired to play between acts as The Rep struggled to maintain support and was trying anything to lure patrons.
 In 1919, Finlayson retired, for reasons of ill-health, to be replaced by South Australian born, Talbot Smith, whose tertiary education was at Cambridge University, England where he obtained a Masters of Arts and a Bachelor of Laws.
-In 1920, an outbreak of bubonic plague closed all theatres in Adelaide and by the end of 1921, the outlook was decidedly gloomy and The Rep came the closest to drawing the final curtain – at least up to that time.
+In 1920, an outbreak of Spanish Flu closed all theatres in Adelaide and by the end of 1921, the outlook was decidedly gloomy and The Rep came the closest to drawing the final curtain.
 Meetings were held and the company survived, moving to the Unley City Hall in 1922 with a production of Pygmalion which was an overwhelming success.
 Still anxious to move to a central hall in the city, The Rep transferred to Victoria Hall in Gawler Place.
 In 1924, the opportunity arose to purchase The King’s Theatre in King William Street, but despite vigorous fundraising, The Rep had to wait another forty years before the illusive dream of a permanent home was realised.

 Throughout the twenties, The Rep strengthened its position as leader of the literary drama scene in this State.
 “To those who are in search of the best Literary, Dramatic and Artistic fare, I can only say as often before: Become a member of The Adelaide Repertory Theatre and your search in this regard will be most satisfactorily and happily ended,” wrote one scribe.
 And another in his ‘Address given to the Commonwealth Club’: “I consider that The Adelaide Repertory Theatre is, in one respect, the most remarkable theatre of the kind in the world, in as much as it has paid its way from the first.
 While it produces solid drama which would otherwise not be seen in Adelaide, it occasionally puts on Australian plays: Adelaide is the Mecca of those interested in serious drama” (A.H.
 Adams in The Daily Herald, 27 November 1910).